Cliff Raven

 Cliff Raven Ingram (August 24, 1932 – November 28, 2001) was one of a handful of tattoo artists (along with Sailor Jerry Collins and Don Ed Hardy) who pioneered the adoption of the Japanese tattoo aesthetic in the United States.
-Born in Indiana as "Clifford H. Ingram," Cliff later shortened his first name and adopted his business name of "Raven" as his legal middle name, largely to facilitate mail delivery.
+Born in Indiana as Clifford H. Ingram, Ingram later shortened his first name and adopted his business name of "Raven" as his legal middle name, largely to facilitate mail delivery.